-Commenting on HSBC’s latest Trade Confidence Survey, CEO of HSBC Ireland, Alan Duffy, says that Irish businesses remain optimistic about trade prospects but have more confidence in the local than the global outlook.
+Commenting on HSBC’s 2016 Trade Confidence Survey, CEO of HSBC Ireland, Alan Duffy, says that Irish businesses remain optimistic about trade prospects but have more confidence in the local than the global outlook.

-It is a measure of how far we have come as an economy that HSBC’s recent Trade Confidence Survey of 24 global markets saw Ireland at the top end of the rankings for positivity around its local economic outlook for the next six months.
+It is a measure of how far we have come as an economy that HSBC’s 2016 Trade Confidence Survey of 24 global markets saw Ireland at the top end of the rankings for positivity around its local economic outlook.

-Whilst the outlook will inevitably moderate as the value of the euro eventually normalises, an economic recovery in advanced economies across the world will likely help sustain a robust performance for Ireland’s export sector.
+Whilst the outlook was inevitably moderate as the value of the euro eventually normalised, an economic recovery in advanced economies across the world likely helped sustain a robust performance for Ireland’s export sector.
 In particular, Irish exporters are well positioned to benefit from solid performances by the UK and US.

-In the longer term, Irish exports will benefit from growing levels of disposable income in emerging markets, and China will likely become one of our top export destinations in decades to come.
-However, in the near term, the advanced economies of Western Europe and the United States continue to be our biggest sources of export demand.
+Longer term, Irish exports will benefit from growing levels of disposable income in emerging markets, and China will likely become one of our top export destinations in decades to come.
+In the near term, the advanced economies of Western Europe and the United States continue to be our biggest sources of export demand.
 As such, Ireland is relatively well placed to withstand any headwinds coming from a slowdown in emerging markets.

-Perhaps aligned to such caution over the global economy, currency and commodity price volatility have emerged as the top financial risks anticipated by Irish companies.
-With this in mind, many are looking at strategies to overcome these risks such as negotiating better terms with trade partners and internal cost cutting.
+Perhaps aligned to such caution over the global economy, currency and commodity price volatility had emerged as the top financial risks anticipated by Irish companies.
+With this in mind, many were looking at strategies to overcome these risks such as negotiating better terms with trade partners and internal cost cutting.